nicky-code/IP3/README.md

 *The working project should be deployed and the link to the live site provided on the Github repository.
 *The business logic and UI logic of the code should be separated.
 *The project code should be consistently indented & follows proper syntax which includes camelcase and appropriate naming of variables.
+## BDD
+### Behaviour
+*The 'What we do'  icons when clicked should toggle between the respective description of each icon.
+The description should be centered aligned.
+The header should be in bold and centered also.
+This should be achieved by using jQuery.
+*a Hover effect for the **Portfolio ** sections such that on hover a white box appears with then name of the project inside.
+The project picture is still be visible in the background.
+*Tell the user through a pop up that you have received their message and also thank them for contacting you .